Kaissa: History

-The last time when Kaissa participated in WCCC was its third championship, 1980 in Linz, where it finished tied for sixth to eleventh place.
-The development of Kaissa was stopped after that due to a decision by Soviet government that the programmer's time was better spent working on practical projects.
+The last time when Kaissa participated in WCCC was its third championship, 1980 in Linz, where it finished tied for sixth to eleventh place in a field of eighteen competitors.
+The development of Kaissa was stopped after that due to a decision by Soviet government that the programmer's time was better spent working on practical projects rather than chess.

 An IBM PC version of Kaissa was developed in 1990.
 It took fourth place in the 2nd Computer Olympiad in London in 1990.

 Notable games

 The second computer chess championship in 1977 in Toronto, featured an unusual game by Kaissa.
 In the diagram at right, Kaissa (black) was well ahead of its opponent, DUCHESS from Duke University.
 Kaissa was well ahead on the chess clock, but it gave away a rook with 34...Re8 and lost afterwards.
 After programmers entered the obvious move 34...Kg7 into the program, Kaissa explained why it did not play it: 34...Kg7 35.
 Qf8+!!
 Kxf8 36.
 Bh6+ Bg7 37.
 Rc8+ and White checkmates in two moves.
 This caused a sensation and was published in many chess magazines of that time.
 None of the human spectators present saw this nice queen sacrifice.
 Despite this, Kaissa finished the tournament tied for second place with DUCHESS, behind Chess 4.6.